rr-/screeninfo/README.md

 ### Supported environments

-- Microsoft Windows
+- MS Windows
-- Microsoft Windows / Cygwin (through Powershell)
+- MS Windows: Cygwin
-- GNU/Linux / X11 (through Xinerama)
+- GNU/Linux: X11 (through Xinerama)

 More environments are going to be added soon.